 Scholarly Commons Citation

 Nourse, Victoria, "Toward A "Due Foundation" for the Separation of Powers: The Federalist Papers as Political Narrative" (1996).
 Georgetown Law Faculty Publications and Other Works.
-Paper 994.
+994.